 If you’re highlighting strong grades on your resume, make sure you’re explaining what inherent qualities led to this success and how these same qualities will benefit your prospective employer.
 The number alone no longer speaks for itself.

 On the other hand, if you’re looking for a job and your grades are below average, consider where your time is best spent.

-As long as you’re passing your courses and progressing at a steady pace, your focus might be better used networking, working on your soft skills, or refining your unique strengths, rather than on squeezing those extra few percentage points out of the next exam.
+As long as you’re passing your courses and progressing at a steady pace, your focus might be better-used networking, working on your soft skills, or refining your unique strengths, rather than on squeezing those extra few percentage points out of your next exam.

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.